OKESTRO-AIDevOps/nkia/README.md

 don't get me wrong.
 I love Kubernetes. it's just that i have a lot of spare time.

-# Offcially: eNabling Kubernetes Integration Architecture
+# Offcially: No-Kubernetes Integration Architecture

 *Unofficially but preferably: No Kube In the A-S*